 The Icefields Parkway drive is a stunning Canadian road trip with beautiful scenery along the way including mountains, waterfalls and glacial lakes.
 If you have a bucket list of Canadian experiences then driving the Icefields Parkway should definitely be on it!

-Our trip was in the latter half of June so we were quite surprised when we had to adjust our plans due to weather!
+Our Canadian Rockies road trip was in the latter half of June so we were quite surprised when we had to adjust our plans due to weather!
 We had planned to drive from Lake Louise to Jasper in one day and spend the night at Jasper Park Lodge, however, a snowstorm warning was in effect and travel was not recommended.
 We opted to cancel our night in Jasper and spend an additional night in Lake Louise instead.

 It was a hard decision to make as we had been looking forward to staying at Jasper Park Lodge but it was the right thing to do.
 We took a short drive as far as Bow Lake anyway and visibility was so poor that even if we had attempted to drive to Jasper, it wouldn’t have been a scenic drive.
 There were reports of accidents and road closures as well with many tourists stranded at the Jasper end.

 We learned a valuable lesson though – always plan for bad weather if you’re travelling in the mountains no matter the time of the year.
 It had never occurred to us that snow was a possibility mid to late June and we had only running shoes and windbreakers with us – my daughter had packed a hat but I needed to buy one!